Managing bowel changes after treatment

 Diet after bowel surgery

-Your doctor, dietitian or specialist nurse may advise you to follow a specific diet while your bowel recovers from surgery.
+Your doctor, dietitian or specialist nurse will probably advise you to follow a specific diet while your bowel recovers from surgery.
 They may give you different advice depending on:

 There are things you can do to help you cope with changes to your bowel function:

-Eat at regular times to encourage regular bowel function.
+• Eat at regular times to encourage your bowel to work more regularly

-If you have lost your appetite, it may be easier to eat several small meals a day, rather than one or two large meals.
+You may find it easier to eat several small meals a day, rather than 1 or 2 large meals.

-Include high-protein foods such as fish, meat, eggs and dairy products in your diet.
+• Include high-protein foods such as fish, meat, eggs, tofu and dairy products in your diet

 This will help your body to heal after surgery.

-To allow your bowel to recover, you may be advised to choose low-fibre foods such as white bread, pasta, plain crackers and refined cereals.
+To allow your bowel to recover, you may be advised to choose low-fibre foods such as white bread, pasta and plain crackers.

 But some healthy foods may cause problems.
 Depending on the type of surgery you had, you may be advised to avoid some types of high-fibre foods.
 These include foods with pips, skins of fruit, undercooked and raw vegetables.